jborean93/packer-windoze/README.md

 * Look at supporting parallel builds
 * Look at slipstreaming Windows updates into the evaluation ISO's instead of running the updates from scratch each time
 * Look at supporting local WSUS servers during the Update phase to save time and bandwidth
+* Automatically use generated template file for the description when uploading box